I don't know how many of you went out to see Captain Marvel this weekend, but all I have to say is. WAOW.

-Ultimately, that character has to face a test that puts them in a gray area where right and wrong aren’t so clear cut.
-Then they are forced to reason out the best thing to do in a bad situation.
+Ultimately, that character has to face a test that puts them in a gray area where right and wrong aren't so clear cut and they have to reason out the best thing to do in a bad situation.

 (Still looking at you, Bruce.
 You really need some therapy, my guy.
 The fact that my favorite moment in Dawn of Justice is when dry ass Superman debates whether or not the world needs you and discards you like so much dirty laundry speaks to your tired and problematic character arc.)

 Captain Marvel escapes the "Dark Knight Of The Soul”—yes, I meant to spell it that way— with an amnesia trope, which can be tired, but only if it's done incorrectly.
 Spoiler alert: it wasn't.
 I'm gonna stop now before I actually end up giving you real spoilers, but sufficed to say, Carol Danvers is the bees-knees.
 And seeing a strong female superhero done so well made me think of the things that make a superheroine fall short.

 5 reasons why your strong female character is annoying AF: